ntxooyaj89/prime-solo-project/README.md

 # Family Circle (Prime solo project)

- This application allow user to connect them with their family members even if they all lived in a diffrent states or part of the world.
+Having family members that lived all over the world can be hard to meet and learn about each other.
+This application allow user to create members and share the application with their childrens.
+Allowing their children to learn more about each individual members and the member's media family.

 # Technologies used to create this App.